 PC VGA Graphics card guide

-F1 2017 is a racing video game developed and published by Codemasters.
-The game is based on the 2017 Formula One season and includes all of the twenty circuits, twenty drivers and ten teams competing in the season.
-F1 2017 is the ninth installment in the Formula One video games franchise developed by Codemasters.
+F1 2018 is a racing video game developed and published by Codemasters.
+The game is based on the 2018 Formula One season and includes all of the twenty circuits, twenty drivers and ten teams competing in the season.
 The game features an expanded team management mode, which offers players more control over research and development of car parts.
 Engine components and gearboxes are subject to wear and will ultimately fail, with players receiving grid penalties for exceeding their quota of components.
-The Fédération Internationale de l'Automobile (FIA)—the governing body of international motorsport—will support F1 2017 as a platform for eSports, following similar moves by Formula E and the World Rally Championship.
+The Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, will support F1 2017 as a platform for eSports, following similar moves by Formula E and the World Rally Championship.
 A variety of race formats are available to players after the sport's commercial holders expressed an interest in using gaming to trial potential race formats.
 The game features historic Formula One cars—which were last included in F1 2013—drawn from 1988 to 2010.

 This article will cover benchmarks in the sense of average framerates, we'll look at all popular resolutions scaling from Full HD (1920x1080/1200), WQHD (2560x1440) and of course Ultra HD.
 UHDTV (2160p) is 3840 pixels wide by 2160 pixels tall (8.29 megapixels), which is four times as many pixels as 1920x1080 (2.07 megapixels).